 Leaders have a critical influence on how employees feel at work.
-Scientific meta-analyses of hundreds of research studies have shown that positive leadership styles and good relations between the leader and individuals are associated with higher levels of trust, employee engagement, organizational commitment, job satisfaction, and psychological safety.
-In contrast, destructive or toxic leadership can have a negative effect on employees, affecting their attitudes toward work, increasing stress, harming well-being, and reducing desire to stay in the organization.
+Scientific meta-analyses of hundreds of research studies have shown that positive leadership styles and good relations between the leader and individuals are associated with higher levels of trust, employee engagement, organisational commitment, job satisfaction, and psychological safety.^{1,2,3} In contrast, destructive or toxic leadership can have a negative effect on employees, affecting their attitudes toward work, increasing stress, harming wellbeing, and reducing desire to stay in the organisation.4

-At Talogy, we have always viewed leadership through the lens of the organization as well as employees, so we were interested in exploring current perceptions around leadership and the employee experience within organizations.
-For the purposes of this research, we use the term 'employee experience' as a collective term to describe an employee's level of work engagement, job satisfaction and general well-being at work - how employees feel at work and about their organization.
+At Talogy, we have always viewed leadership through the lens of the organisation as well as employees, so we were interested in exploring current perceptions around leadership and the employee experience within organisations.
+For the purposes of this research, we use the term 'employee experience' as a collective term to describe an employee's level of work engagement, job satisfaction and general wellbeing at work - how employees feel at work and about their organisation.
 We collected data on the perceptions of both employees and leaders in terms of:

-- How do employees need to feel to perform at their best? - How important is a positive employee experience for organizational success? - What is the current quality of the employee experience within organizations? - Which key leadership behaviors have the most positive impact on the employee experience? - Which key leadership behaviors have the most negative impact on the employee experience?
+- How do employees need to feel to perform at their best? - How important is a positive employee experience for organisational success? - What is the current quality of the employee experience within organisations? - Which key leadership behaviours have the most positive impact on the employee experience? - Which key leadership behaviours have the most negative impact on the employee experience?